gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ### Overview of core technologies

-It’s not necessary to be an expert with these already — if you’re not, don’t worry!
-You’ll pick up a lot through the course of this tutorial series.
-These are some of the main web technologies you’ll use when building a Gatsby site:
+It's not necessary to be an expert with these already — if you're not, don't worry!
+You'll pick up a lot through the course of this tutorial series.
+These are some of the main web technologies you'll use when building a Gatsby site:

 - **HTML**: A markup language that every web browser is able to understand.
 It stands for HyperText Markup Language.
 HTML gives your web content a universal informational structure, defining things like headings, paragraphs, and more.
 - **CSS**: A presentational language used to style the appearance of your web content (fonts, colors, layout, etc).
 It stands for Cascading Style Sheets.
 - **JavaScript**: A programming language that helps us make the web dynamic and interactive.
 - **React**: A code library (built with JavaScript) for building user interfaces.
-It’s the framework that Gatsby uses to build pages and structure content.
+It's the framework that Gatsby uses to build pages and structure content.
 - **GraphQL**: A query language that allows you to pull data into your website.
-It’s the interface that Gatsby uses for managing site data.
+It's the interface that Gatsby uses for managing site data.

 ### What is a website?

-For a comprehensive introduction to what a website is--including an intro to HTML and CSS--check out “[**Building your first web page**](https://learn.shayhowe.com/html-css/building-your-first-web-page/)”.
-It’s a great place to start learning about the web.
+For a comprehensive introduction to what a website is--including an intro to HTML and CSS--check out "[**Building your first web page**](https://learn.shayhowe.com/html-css/building-your-first-web-page/)".
+It's a great place to start learning about the web.
 For a more hands-on introduction to [**HTML**](https://www.codecademy.com/learn/learn-html), [**CSS**](https://www.codecademy.com/learn/learn-css), and [**JavaScript**](https://www.codecademy.com/learn/introduction-to-javascript), check out the tutorials from Codecademy. [**React**](https://reactjs.org/tutorial/tutorial.html) and [**GraphQL**](http://graphql.org/graphql-js/) also have their own introductory tutorials.

 ### Learn more about the command line

-For a great introduction to using the command line, check out [**Codecademy’s Command Line tutorial**](https://www.codecademy.com/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command) for Mac and Linux users, and [**this tutorial**](https://www.computerhope.com/issues/chusedos.htm) for Windows users.
+For a great introduction to using the command line, check out [**Codecademy's Command Line tutorial**](https://www.codecademy.com/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command) for Mac and Linux users, and [**this tutorial**](https://www.computerhope.com/issues/chusedos.htm) for Windows users.
 Even if you are a Windows user, the first page of the Codecademy tutorial is a valuable read.
 It explains what the command line is, not just how to interface with it.

 ### Learn more about npm